bartobri/no-more-secrets/README.md

 More and more Unix/Linux platforms are including this project in their package manager.
 You may wish to search your package manager to see if it is an installation option.
-If you install form a package manager, please check that you have the latest version (`nms -v`).
+If you install from a package manager, please check that you have the latest version (`nms -v`).
 If not, I suggest installing from source by following the instructions below.